jacobwicks/jacobwicks.github.io/_posts/2020-08-10-make-memes-with-express-and-canvas.md

 * Let the user put text at the top and bottom of the image using more path parameters
 * The text gets cut off if it's too long.
 Make it write multiple lines instead
 * Putting '?' in the meme text won't work.
 Make it work with question marks
+* There's no error handling or checking for bad inputs.
+Add error handling and make sure the app won't crash if it gets bad input

  <details><summary markdown="span"> What to do if deployment didn't work
  </summary>